-On 24 Oct 14, AAT submitted a response to a Department of Business, Innovation and Skills consultation document on the EU Accounting Directive: financial reporting
+On 24 Oct 14, AAT submitted a response to a Department of Business, Innovation and Skills consultation in respect of the EU Accounting Directive: financial reporting

 The EU Accounting Directive 2013/34/EU consolidates existing legislation on financial reporting.
 It also aims to reduce government regulatory control on smaller companies.